fcaliquaglia/reanalysis_thaao_iwv/README.md

 > [!CAUTION]
 > LWP values have issues, at least for CARRA which has been divided by 10E-06 instead of 10e-03 as expected from the
 > declared uom.
-All LWP values have been masked to nan for LWP<0.0, and to 0 for LWP<15.
+All LWP values have been masked to nan for LWP<0.0.

 - CARRA: ``total_column_cloud_liquid_water``
 - ERA-5: ``total_column_cloud_liquid_water`` (also ``total_column_water``?)